schmettow/New_Stats/docs/Classic_linear_models.md

 |Step_1    |Step_1    |   2.42| -0.563|  5.43|
 |Step_2    |Step_2    |  10.30|  7.387| 13.37|

 The Intercept is an estimate of final performance and we can ask whether this level of efficiency is actually good enough.
-In [#reporting_RE] we will see that it is a significant improvement towards the legacy design, hence the name of the level.
-From a methodological perspective the results of this study indicate that it is worth-while to let participants do multiple session and observe the learning process.
+From a methodological perspective the results of this study indicate that it might often be worth-while to let participants do multiple session and observe the learning process.
 In particular, when users do their tasks routinely with a device, like the nurses, initial performance can be a very poor estimate for long-term performance.

 ```r